MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_property.md

 ### -param ItemId

-TDB - An Item Id, for example for a pin number in a circuit.
+n Item Id, for example for a pin number in a circuit.

 ### -param Control

 A Control buffer to be sent.

 ### -param ControlCb

 The count in bytes (size) of the Control buffer.

 ### -param Value

 The  value that will be TBD.
-TBD - Provide a null Value so that the SendProperty will allocate it.
+Provide a null Value so that the SendProperty will allocate it.
 Make sure that the allocated value is freed.

 ### -param ValueCb